RosterElf Logo

 Document the delegation

-Create formal records of who is responsible for what.
+Create formal records of who is responsible for what, and communicate changes clearly.

 Key actions: